CrunchyData/postgres-operator/docs/content/guides/data-migration.md

 ---
-title: "Data Migration"
+title: "Migrate Data Volumes to New Clusters"
 date:
 draft: false
-weight: 20
 ---

 There are certain cases where you may want to migrate existing volumes to a new cluster.
 If so, read on for an in depth look at the steps required.
-If you want to start a new cluster from scratch, you can move on to [create a Postgres cluster]({{< relref "./create-cluster.md" >}}).

 ## Configure your PostgresCluster CRD

 In order to use existing pgData, pg_wal or pgBackRest repo volumes in a new PostgresCluster, you will need to configure the `spec.dataSource.volumes` section of your PostgresCluster CRD.
 As shown below, there are three possible volumes you may configure, `pgDataVolume`, `pgWALVolume` and `pgBackRestVolume`.
 Under each, you must define the PVC name to use in the new cluster.
 A directory may also be defined, as needed, for cases where the existing directory name does not match the v5 directory.

 To help explain how these fields are used, we will consider a `pgcluster` from PGO v4, `oldhippo`.
 We will assume that the `pgcluster` has been deleted and only the PVCs have been left in place.

 **Please note that any differences in configuration or other datasources will alter this procedure significantly and that certain storage options require additional steps (see *Considerations* below)!**